Lodging, Food, & Transportation

 Camping

 If you would prefer to camp outside of a cabin, this is also possible.
-Attendees often camp in tents.
+Attendees often camp in tents, and there is a specific area on campus set aside for camping.
+Please inquire at check-in before setting up tents.
 See our list of recommended items specifically for camping.

 Dietary restrictions are accommodated as best as possible.
 Vegan and dairy-free options are always present, alongside vegetarian options, along with gluten free options.